WPB Enterprises Inc.

 THIS IS THE 2003 REVISED EPA EXPOSURE RISK TABLE

 If I used the table above I could calculate my families risk to radon.
-We have lived in our present home for 25 years.
-Before I installed my radon mitigation system I measured 15 to 30 pCi/l in my basement.
+Example: we have lived in our present home for 25 years.
+Before I installed my Radon mitigation system I measured 15 to 30 pCi/l in my basement.
 I have an oil fired hot water heating system in the basement.
 The basement has a door separating it from the first floor.
-If the average radon in the basement was 22 pCi/l and the first floor was 4 times less than there would be about a 5.5 pCi/l average upstairs.
+If the average radon in the basement was 22 pCi/l and the first floor was 4 times less, then there would be about a 5.5 pCi/l average upstairs.

 My 25 years in the same house is a third of a lifetime.
 To convert my 25 years to the lifetime averages of the table above, I need to divide my 5.5 pCi/l level by 3 to make it the equivalent of an average lifetime (70 years).
 This makes my equivalent lifetime average about 1.83 pCi/l or about a lifetime average of 2.0 in the table above.
 I do not smoke.
 Although I was not in the house 75% of the time, my wife was, as she raised our three boys.

 Using the table above my wife would have had a 0.3 % chance of getting lung cancer from radon if I had not installed our radon mitigation system.
 Some people would consider that an acceptable risk for themselves.
 I do not think they would consider it an acceptable risk for their loved ones.